 seq a string vector for the protein, DNA, or RNA sequences. classLable a factor or vector for the class lable of sequences in seq. fileName a string for the output file name. ele.type a string for the type of biological sequence.
 This must be one of the strings "rnaBase", "dnaBase", "aminoacid" or "aminoacid2". featureMethod a string vector for the name of feature coding.
-The alternative names are "Bi- nary", "CTD", "FragmentComposition", "GapPairComposition", "CKSAAP", "Hydro", "ACH", "AAindex", "ACI", "ACF", "PseudoAAComp", "PSSM", "DO- MAIN", "BDNAVIDEO", and "DIPRODB". classifyMethod a string for the classification method.
-This must be one of the strings "lib- svm", "svmlight", "NaiveBayes", "randomForest", "knn", "tree", "nnet", "rpart", "ctree", "ctreelibsvm", "bagging".
-CV an integer for the time of cross validation, or a string "leave_one_out" for the jacknife test. group a string vector for the group of amino acids.
-This alternative groups are: "aaH", "aaV", "aaZ", "aaP", "aaF", "aaS" or "aaE". k an integer indicating the length of sequence fragment $(k>=1)$.
+The alternative names are "Binary", "CTD", "FragmentComposition", "GapPairComposition", "CKSAAP", "Hydro", "ACH", "AAindex", "ACI", "ACF", "PseudoAAComp", "PSSM", "DOMAIN", "BDNAVIDEO", and "DIPRODB". classifyMethod a string for the classification method.
+This must be one of the strings "libsvm", "symlight", "NaiveBayes", "randomForest", "knn", "tree", "nnet", "rpart", "ctree", "ctreelibsym", "bagging". cv an integer for the time of cross validation, or a string "leave\one\out" for the jacknife test. group a string vector for the group of amino acids.
+This alternative groups are: "aaH", "aaV", "aaZ", "aaF", "aaF", "aaE". k an integer indicating the length of sequence fragment (k>=1). g an integer indicating the distance between two aminoacids/bases (g>=0). hydro.methods a string vector for the methods of coding protein hydrophobic effect.
+This alternative groups are: "kpm" or "SARAH1". hydro.indexs a string vector for the methods of coding protein hydrophobic effect.
+This alternative groups are: "hydroE", "hydroF" or "hydroC". aaindex.name a string for the name of physicochemical and biochemical properties in AAindx. n an integer used as paramter of featureACF (1<=n<=L-2, L is the the length of sequence). featureACF takes the auto-correlation between fragment $X(1)X(L-m)$ and $X(m+1)X(L)$ (1<=m<=n) as features.